 At Long Row, we teach phonics using Supersonic Phonic Friends, which is created by Phonics' expert Anna Lucas.
 The programme is fully DfE accredited and provides a systematic, synthetic phonic approach ranging from the simple to the complex spellings of the alphabetic code.
-Our new phonics scheme is enabling us to further improve our whole school approach to teaching phonics, by continuing to develop our high-quality phonics teaching, ensuring our children continue to be successful, confident readers as well as being able to apply each skill taught to their own reading and writing.
+Our phonics scheme enables us to implement a robust, whole school approach to teaching phonics.
+Our high-quality phonics teaching ensures our children continue to be successful, confident readers as well as being able to apply each skill taught to their own reading and writing.
 Children in Year 2 gradually begin their transition to our Supersonic Phonic Friends Spelling programme, which we carefully tailor to meet the needs of our children.

 Please click below if you would like to find out more about Supersonic Phonic Friends, and to meet the characters!!

 Years 3 - 6 currently use No Nonsense Spelling scheme to support our school spelling progression.
 This will be changing to Supersonic Phonic Friends in the Spring term 2023.
 Spelling in KS2 is taught 3-4 times a week, adapted to meet the needs of all children, These KS2 words and KS1 Supersonic Phonic Friends weekly newsletters are sent home for regular practice.

 At Long Row we promote and celebrate a love of reading.
 We pride ourselves on having a varied and diverse range of reading books to support all interests - these are available to children at all times with access to the school library and links with Belper library.
 Reading aloud to children is an important element of our whole curriculum to create our language rich school environment, which develops good quality conversation amongst children and adults in school.
 Through this, children learn more about Belper and the wider world in which they live.